ooni/sysadmin/docs/metadb-sharing.md

 ```
 You will get an error saying `FATAL:  the database system is starting up` until the WAL logs have been fully restored.
 If you want you can monitor progress by doing `tail -f /var/log/postgresql/postgresql-9.6-main.log`.
+Don't be scared if you see log lines saying `curl: (22) The requested URL
+returned error: 404 Not Found` that is expected behavior and it means your
+replica is in sync.

 When you finally see as a result a `bucket_date` which is the day of yesterday the process is complete.